What AI does HubSpot use? A complete guide to Breeze AI

 For marketing and content creation

-HubSpot’s AI is pretty handy for content work.
+HubSpot's AI is very handy for content work.
 Tools like the AI Blog Writer and AI Email Writer are perfect for getting started.
-They can help you brainstorm outlines, spit out a first draft, and push past that blinking cursor on a blank page.
+They can help you brainstorm outlines, spit out a first draft, and maintain a consistent brand voice across all your materials.

 For sales and lead management

-For sales folks, HubSpot’s AI is all about working faster.
+For sales folks, HubSpot's AI is all about working faster and smarter.
 The predictive lead scoring feature looks at your data to flag which leads are most likely to turn into customers, helping your reps focus their energy in the right place.
-You can also use the AI reporting assistant to build dashboards and pull out insights without having to spend hours digging through spreadsheets.
+You can also use the AI reporting assistant to build dashboards and pull out insights quickly and efficiently.

 For customer service